RMITLibrary/easy_cite/markdown/apa7thed.md

 > “Student motivation to learn can be viewed as either a general disposition or a situation-specific state” (Brophy, 2010, p.
 12).

-#### Citing a source with no page number(s)
+##### Citing a source, including online journal articles, with no page numbers

+Journal articles are increasingly being published online, and these articles have no page numbers.
+Sometimes, other sources also have no page numbers, such as some e-books, and webpages and websites.

-If the work you are referencing does NOT contain page numbers, then use paragraph numbers, chapter numbers or section headings as part of the in-text reference.
+If the work you are citing does NOT contain page numbers, include the alternative page locators such as the heading or section name, chapter number, paragraph number, or the heading or section name or chapter number combined with the paragraph number.

+**Examples:**

 > "As the national peak body for early childhood, ECA is a regular, and trusted, contributor to the public policy debate on all matters affecting young children (birth to eight years) and their families" (Early Childhood Australia, 2016, Advocacy section, para.
 1).

+> "While core topics covered during didactic curricula (e.g., ethics, inclusive language) are important, a balance of didactic, experiential, and fieldwork curricula is essential to optimize genetic counseling training."
+(Miller et al., 2025, Discussion section, para.
+3).

-#### Omitting words from a direct quote
+##### Omitting words from a direct quote

 If you omit words from a direct quote, you will need to add a space followed by three ellipsis dots (. . .) and another space.